Gui-Yom/hlbc/README.md

 - Gui to render instructions and decompiled code
 - C API to integrate with other tools
 - Text search engine to search for strings and names
+- Assemble and inject bytecode or inject haxe source code directly

 ## Changelog